 I didn’t even know how to forgive someone from the depths of my heart.
-I mean, how do you transform anger, bitterness, and resentment into something beautiful?
+I mean, it’s not like I didn’t know how to forgive in most circumstances.
+But, at that point I didn’t know how to transform fear, despair, and resentment into something beautiful.

-I figured that meditation or at least some hardcore reflection was going to be necessary.
-So, inspired by a Dalai Lama quote printed on an old greeting card, I figured I should start meditating on feeling compassion for him.
+As someone who’s studied yogic philosophy, I figured that meditation or at least some hardcore reflection was going to be necessary.
+So, inspired by a Dalai Lama quote printed on an old greeting card, I decided to start meditating on feeling compassion for him.

 This wasn’t easy.
-For starters, I was actively immersed in one of the most trying moments of my life (you can read more about it here).
+For starters, I was actively immersed in one of the most trying moments of my life.

 Also, I didn’t yet have a well-established meditation practice and found myself fidgeting relentlessly as my back slumped and legs fell asleep.
 And, I received zero support from my fiancé for pursuing forgiveness over hatred.
 But I kept at it because I was falling apart and knew that the only thing that I truly had the power to change was myself.